Dr Ross Morgan

 Cleaner air is a start

-Legislators have made huge strides in improving air quality.
+Legislators have made huge strides in air quality improvements.
 Ireland was at the forefront of a global movement to ban smoking in offices and public spaces.
 If you think back now, it seems truly odd that people were allowed to smoke at the desk next to you or in a pub just 13 years ago.

 The smog we used to regularly see several decades ago has gone.
 Moving away from cars with harmful emissions can only improve the cleaner air we’re already breathing.
 Indivuals, though, still have to take personal responsibility for their lung health.
 Legislators can only do so much.